Zero-Dynamics/odynstock/doc/README.md

-OdynStock Core
+Stock Core
 =====================

 Setup
 ---------------------
-[OdynStock Core](http://odynstock.org/en/download) is the original OdynStock client and it builds the backbone of the network.
-However, it downloads and stores the entire history of OdynStock transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Stock Core](http://stock.org/en/download) is the original Stock client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Stock transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run OdynStock on your native platform.
+The following are some helpful notes on how to run Stock on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/odynstock-qt` (GUI) or
+- `bin/stock-qt` (GUI) or
-- `bin/odynstockd` (headless)
+- `bin/stockd` (headless)

 ### Windows

-Unpack the files into a directory, and then run odynstock-qt.exe.
+Unpack the files into a directory, and then run stock-qt.exe.

 ### OS X

-Drag OdynStock-Core to your applications folder, and then run OdynStock-Core.
+Drag Stock-Core to your applications folder, and then run Stock-Core.

 ### Need Help?

-* Ask for help on [Discord](https://discord.gg/y4Vu9jw) or [Telegram](https://t.me/odynstock).
+* Ask for help on [Discord](https://discord.gg/y4Vu9jw) or [Telegram](https://t.me/stock).

 Building
 ---------------------
-The following are developer notes on how to build OdynStock on your native platform.
+The following are developer notes on how to build Stock on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)